 Basic example#

-The example watercourse consist of a simple SHOP model with two reservoirs and two plants which is optimized over the span of three days.
+The example watercourse consists of a simple SHOP model with two reservoirs and two plants which is optimized over the span of three days.

 We will show how to import all necessary packages, settings and data, create a SHOP instance and add all needed objects and populate them with data, before we run SHOP with a selection of commands and review the results in the end.